ygfalcon/Solsniper-zero/README.md

 Set `BROKER_URL` to a Redis or NATS server so multiple bots share market metrics, agent weights and trade intents.
 Launch each instance with the same URL and they will automatically exchange events.

+When running multiple event-bus nodes, list their websocket URLs in `EVENT_BUS_PEERS` or the `event_bus_peers` config option.
+Each bus connects to all peers on reload so events propagate across the cluster.
 ## Requirements
 - Python 3.11+
 - [Poetry](https://python-poetry.org/) (optional but recommended)